-Humidity is the amount of water vapor present in the air "expressed as a percentage of the amount needed for saturation at the same temperature."
 The ability of the air to hold water changes as the temperature goes up or down.
 A humidity level no higher than 50% is optimal as a general rule of thumb, but the best level depends on the temperature outside.
-Knowing what is considered high humidity can increase the comfort level in your home.

-The level of humidity, whether outdoors or inside your home, is a big factor in your comfort level.
-Not only is proper humidity important for your comfort, but it is also important to your health.

-When the humidity is too high, you can have problems with mold and allergies.
-When the humidity is too low, you can experience dry skin and annoying static electricity.
-Having the perfect humidity level makes the outside air feel fresh and the inside air comfortable.
+The level of humidity, whether outdoors or inside your home, is a big factor in your comfort level and is a factor in your overall health.
+When the moisture levels are too high, you can develop problems with mold and allergies.
+When the moisture levels are too low, you can experience dry skin and annoying static electricity.
+Having an ideal moisture balance makes the outside air feel fresh and the inside air comfortable.

-Installing a humidifier with a humidistat function can keep the humidity levels comfortable in your home and reduce your energy bills.
-Here is why:
+Installing a humidifier with a humidistat function can keep the moisture levels comfortable in your home and reduce your energy bills.
+Here is why.

-You may feel cold because the dry air is robbing moisture from your skin, causing you to turn the heat up even more.
-This is a cycle that only aggravates your discomfort and raises your energy costs.
+When there isn’t enough moisture in the air we tend to feel cold because the dry air is robbing moisture from our skin.
+Naturally, this leads us to want to turn the heat up even more.
+Unfortunately, this only aggravates our discomfort…and raises our energy costs.

 How Do I Achieve Optimum Indoor Humidity In Winter?

-To avoid condensation issues with a humidifier, keep the humidity level at or below 40% when the outdoor temperature is 20 to 40 degrees Fahrenheit.
+A humidifier will help you avoid condensation issues.
+You will want to keep the humidity levels at or below 40% when the outdoor temperature is 20 to 40 degrees Fahrenheit.
 Lower the humidity level to 35% or less when the outdoor temperature is 10 to 20 degrees Fahrenheit.
 You can avoid manual adjustments by having your HVAC contractor install a humidifier with a humidistat function.
 It will automatically make the necessary adjustments for you.

-Summertime temperatures in many regions of the United States bring uncomfortably high levels of humidity.
-High humidity can wreak havoc on your home and on your health.
+Summertime temperatures in Gaithersburg, MD can bring uncomfortably high levels of humidity.
+Just like in the winter, this excess moisture can wreak havoc on your home and on your health.

 When you run your air conditioner, the air indoors will be cooler than the outside air.
 The cooler indoor air and the hot outdoor air will cause condensation to form on your windows.
 Eventually, pooling condensation can rot your window trim.
-At certain levels of humidity, you will have dust mite infestations.
-Dust mites are a health issue especially for people with allergies.
+At certain moisture levels, you can develop dust mite infestations.
+Dust mites are a health issue especially for most people but more so for those with allergies.

 Dangers Of High Humidity In Summer